A butterfly flaps its wings and you make a sale

 But actually, when taken to its logical conclusion, you have to ignore it.

-After all, these studies must be just a few examples of a maelstrom of influences.
+After all, these studies reveal a tiny subset of the maelstrom of influences inundating us constantly.
 When I’m at the mall I’m passing people who are coughing just like the experimenter in the study… but also people who are angry, laughing, sitting, jogging, yelling, sleeping, shoplifting, and eating.
 Each storefront beckons me with colors, shapes, fonts, compositions, arrows, borders, lighting, and even sounds and smells.

 All this is (apparently) tugging me in different directions, just below the veneer of consciousness where my impulsive, subconscious lizard brain is eagerly lapping up the stimuli and directing my attention and my wallet.